sgrams/secpass/README.md

 Run with
 ```
+cd bin/
-$ ./bin/secpass-nc # for ncurses TUI
+$ ./secpass-nc # for ncurses TUI
-$ ./bin/secpass-qt # for qt5 GUI
+$ ./secpass-qt # for qt5 GUI
 ```

 ## Documentation